petethomasmusique/chicken-egg/README.md

 # Chicken / Egg (2022)
-A visual algorithm or a tree growing and reproducing.
+A visual algorithm of a tree growing and reproducing.
 Created using p5.js, Webmidi.js and Webpack.
 Started from a fork of the FXHash boilerplate for easy seeding of random values.

 Built for a post-graduate submission.